Ralsei-x64/aethers-oc-efi/README.md

 The following EFI folder applies for my AMD system.
 You will need to change the UUID and Serial in the config.plist.

+At the current moment, some kexts and OpenCore itself is outdated.
+I will soon update these to the newest version when possible.

 **Warning:** I225-V networking on either the config or my system is completely f*cked.
 It will NOT boot if you have AppleIGC.kext or the networking enabled in BIOS.
 If it works for you, amazing.
 If you figure out a fix, I love you.

 I will try my best to keep this folder up to date if I learn it doesn't work with new macOS versions.